teri-lynn/teri-lynn.github.com/about.md

 - Bachelor of Education
 - Special Education Part One
 - CPR C Certified
-- Darby Training Systems - Program Design
-- Darby Training Systems - Assessment and Exercise
+- Darby Training Systems - Level One Certification

 ## This Website